 2,295 Indians evacuated from Iran so far, says MEA

-More than 290 citizens arrived in New Delhi on board a flight from the Iranian city of Mashhad on Tuesday, said the ministry.
+More than 320 citizens evacuated to Jordan from Israel arrived in New Delhi on Tuesday.

 Two-thousand two-hundred and ninety-five Indians have been evacuated from Iran amid the conflict in West Asia, the Ministry of External Affairs said on Tuesday.